bpover123/Car-Brand-Analysis-Natural-Language-Processing/README.md

 **Task E:** What insights can you offer to your client from your analyses in Tasks C and D

 **Task F:** What are 5 most frequently mentioned attributes or features of cars in the discussions?
 Which attributes are most strongly associated with which of these 5 brands?
-You DON’T have to do a sentiment analysis for this assignment.
+(Assume positive sentiment)

 **Task G:** What advice will you give to your client from Task F?
 For this assignment, you can assume that all sentiments are positive.